Camryn (singer)

-Camryn Magness (born July 14, 1999), known mononymously as Camryn, is an American singer and musician.
-She first gained attention through a series of YouTube videos she posted in 2010, which led to her first United States tour alongside Greyson Chance and Australian musician Cody Simpson.
-She joined British boy band One Direction on their Up All Night Tour in 2011 and rejoined them for 63 sold-out shows on their 2013 Take Me Home tour of Europe.
-In 2016, she joined girl group Fifth Harmony on their European 7/27 Tour.
+Camryn Betsy Magness (July 14, 1999 – December 5, 2025), known mononymously as Camryn, was an American singer and musician.
+She gained attention through YouTube videos she posted in 2010, which led to her first American tour alongside Greyson Chance and Cody Simpson.
+She joined One Direction on their Up All Night Tour in 2011, rejoining them for 63 sold-out shows on their 2013 Take Me Home tour of Europe.
+In 2016, she joined Fifth Harmony on their European 7/27 Tour.

 Early life

-Camryn Magness was born in Denver, Colorado, on July 14, 1999.
-She is the granddaughter of businessman Mo Siegel, who co-founded the tea company Celestial Seasonings in 1969.
+Camryn Betsy Magness was born in Denver, Colorado, on July 14, 1999, the daughter of Sarah and Gary Magness.
+She had a sister named Chelsea and a brother named Cable.
+Her grandfather was Mo Siegel, a businessman best known as the co-founder of the tea company Celestial Seasonings.
 At the age of eight, she volunteered at the 2008 edition of the Denver Rescue Mission's annual Christmas Banquet.

 Career

 2008–2011: Career beginnings

 In late 2008, Camryn was signed to 5280 Media and moved to Los Angeles.
 Throughout 2009, Camryn wrote and recorded her first single "Wait and See" with Frank Shooflar of the band Blessed by a Broken Heart and long-time family friend Lennon Murphy.
-The song was subsequently mixed by Brian Malouf (Michael Jackson, Pink, Madonna).
-John Schultz handpicked "Wait and See" to serve as the title track in the 2011 film adaptation of the bestselling children's book Judy Moody and the Not Bummer Summer.
+The song was subsequently mixed by Brian Malouf (known for producing songs from Michael Jackson, Pink and Madonna).
+John Schultz chose "Wait and See" to serve as the title track in the 2011 film adaptation of the children's book Judy Moody and the Not Bummer Summer.
 The film was produced by Smokewood Entertainment.
-Additionally the music video for "Wait and See" included Family Matters star and Dancing with the Stars contestant Jaleel White.
+Additionally, the music video for "Wait and See" featured Family Matters star and Dancing with the Stars contestant Jaleel White.

 In April 2011, it was announced that Camryn had joined Cody Simpson and Greyson Chance on their Waiting 4U Tour.
 The tour stopped at venues across the United States and hit major markets including Chicago, New York City and Los Angeles.
 During the summer of 2011, Camryn toured the Midwestern United States with Allstar Weekend.

-In fall 2011, Camryn's management began seeking out new touring opportunities for her and soon realized there weren't any family-friendly ones to join.
-As a result, Camryns Back 2 School Tour was launched on November 7 in La Quinta, California.
+In fall 2011, Camryn started her own tour called the "Back 2 School Tour" after her touring management realized some of the artists she was offered to join for their tours were not family-friendly ones.
+The tour began on November 7, 2011, in La Quinta, California.
 Camryn spent the next several months touring the United States, performing at nearly 100 schools and for over 80,000 students.
 During this time, she also performed her new single "Set the Night on Fire" on dozens of television and radio programs.